The 30% Rule in Chicago Home Remodeling: When to Follow It (And When to Break It)

 - Decision point: Does daily joy justify annual cost?

-- Works when: You're emotionally and financially settled in neighborhood
+- Works when: You're emotionally and financially settled in the neighborhood

 The ROI-Plus Rule (For Strategic Renovators)